photon-platform/photon-hexo/readme.md

 - one set of content for all targets - digital, epub, web, email, print
 - separation of structure, logic and style for maximum composability
 - mastery of control in layout
-- semantic HTML5 approach
+- semantic HTML5 throughout
+- taxonomy
+- custom types
-- responsive
+- responsive architecture
 - speed
   - development
   - publishing